 Data paves the way to wholesale supply chain success.
 The creation of accurate demand forecasts and a digital supply chain model require great volumes of relevant data, much of which is owned by suppliers and retailers.
 It’s tricky enough to convince these parties to share this important data.
 But along the supply chain, different companies use different tools, causing wholesalers to receive data in unreadable or incompatible formats.

-The best planning platforms take things a step further using the power of AI.
+AI-powered supply chain planning with RELEX takes things a step further.
 Platforms capable of machine learning analyze and react to changes at a speed and accuracy far surpassing human capabilities.
 The software “learns” from events, preventing planners from performing repetitive tasks and allows them to focus on improving efficiency elsewhere.

 Wholesalers benefit from maintaining visibility into the entire supply chain.
 The sooner wholesalers identify shortages, product introductions, and supplier or retailer promotions, the sooner they can adjust their own strategies and forecasts to better meet demand.

-To achieve that visibility, wholesalers need a planning solution capable of producing a digital supply chain twin.
-This digital twin acts as a virtual simulation of the holistic supply chain and is continuously updated with the most current and accurate data.
+RELEX produces a digital supply chain twin: a virtual simulation of the entire supply chain, continuously updated with current data.
 Businesses can use the digital twin to gauge the impact of how their demand and business decisions affect the flow of goods and information throughout the supply chain.

 Pharmaceutical wholesalers will have different customer service level needs and supplier restrictions than a wholesaler specializing in auto parts.
 It’s unrealistic to expect planning solutions to address every wholesaler’s individual needs right out of the box, so wholesalers must seek a planning tool that can be tailored to fit within their unique ecosystem.